A winning organization knocks those walls down completely—with CRM as the wrecking ball.

 Administrators within Nutshell have access to all data and settings.
 Non-administrators can create new contact and sales information, but can not access overall account set-up and settings.

-Nutshell Marketing engagement metrics can be accessed by anyone within your CRM and paints a clear picture of your contact’s engagement with your organization’s outreach.
+Nutshell Campaigns engagement metrics can be accessed by anyone within your CRM and paints a clear picture of your contact’s engagement with your organization’s outreach.
 Engagement information can help direct your sales team toward warmer leads or inform your success teams of who’s most likely interested in a follow-up session or secondary service.